-A dish that shows off 2 wonderful elements of a potato.
+A beautiful vegetarian and gluten free dish that shows off 2 wonderful elements of a potato.
 The golden brown outside, and then the creamy smooth middle.
 Topped with a beautiful fresh salsa.
 The perfect potato dish that will fill you right up.

 I say this often but potatoes have got to be one of my favourite vegetables.
 And because of that, I get super excited whenever I get to experiment with them.